baggiponte/google-trends/README.md

 :warning: `conda` does not export environments in a format compatible across different OSes, such as Microsoft Winows and macOS.

+## Repo Structure

+* `Jupyter/kernels/google-trends` contains the kernel specifications for adding the environment as a Jupyter Kernel.

 ## Project Roadmap

 * Get started with PyTrends